Lucas-Fang/stm32-code/09Timer_CaptureCallback/README.md

-*Experiment Name: Timed Input Capture
+*Experiment Name: Timer Control Servo

-*Purpose of the experiment: to measure the distance with the timed input capture mode
+*Experimental purpose: To use a timer to control the rotation of the servo motor